ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 ## type

-The mandatory `--type` option defines the type of Repository data to export.
+The mandatory `--type` option defines the type of repository data to export.
 The following types are available:

 - `content`